-Carolyn's passion is teaching emotional intelligence, leadership and team building in the workplace.
-She drives individuals and corporations to learn how to connect authentically, communicate effectively and thrive collectively by interweaving emotional intelligence along the way.
+Carolyn’s passion is teaching emotional intelligence, leadership and team building in the workplace.
+She drives individuals and corporations to learn how to connect authentically, communicate effectively and thrive collectively by interviewing emotional intelligence along the way.

 To read more about Carolyn, click the button below!

 As a motivational keynote speaker, Carolyn Stern's topics span a wide range of both business-boosting and personal development topics.
 Most importantly, all presentations share one fundamental goal: to provide participants with the information required to motivate and inspire themselves in life and business.

 Learning to apply emotional intelligence in the workplace is critical to business success.
 In school, we were put into teams, but we were never taught how to work with those teams.
 Our instructors gave us stress, but they never taught us how to handle and manage our stress.
 You see, most of these life skills are not taught in school or the workplace, for that matter.
 In today’s day and age, soft skills are just as, if not more, important than hard skills.
 Being aware of your emotions are skills that can be taught, and this keynote will start you off with the basics.

 Communicating with impact is crucial whether you are a seasoned professional or just starting out your career.
 Being aware of your communication style and those around you is imperative to creating and building prosperous business relationships.
 In this keynote, discover what your communication style is, learn how to communicate with impact, and determine how to flex your style to communicate effectively with others.